dutertetimes/dutertetimes.github.io/news/_posts/2016-10-16-20161016T210259-Get Together with Filipino Community in Brunei.md

 ---
-title: Get Together with Filipino Community
+title: Get Together with Filipino Community in Brunei
 date: 2016-10-16T21:02:59UTC
 excerpt: President Rodrigo Roa Duterte meets the Filipino community in Brunei Darussalam on 16 October 2016 on his visit to the country.
 layout: post